jacott/node-pg-libpq/README.md

 rows affected.
 For SELECT it is called with an array of rows.
 Each row is a key/value pair object where key is the column name and value is calculated using the [pg-types](https://www.npmjs.com/package/pg-types) npm package.
 If the value is `null` no entry will be given for that column.
-Note: pg-libpq overrides pg-type's function for date and timestamp without time zone conversion to set them using UTC.

 #### `pgConn.exec(command, [callback])`